 In olden days, in castles and in prisons, a most gruesome CUBE existed called an oubliette.
 Oubliette means “dungeon” in English (its from the French verb oublier – “to forget”).

-Don’t you just love the romance of word origins?
+I love the romance of word origins.

 Alouette, gentille Alouette

 Mild enough.
-But then it gets weird.
+But after that it gets weird.

-Lark, nice Lark (Alouette, gentille Alouette)
+Lark, nice lark (Alouette, gentille Alouette)

 I will pluck you (je te plumerai)

 I will pluck your head (je te plumerai la tete)

 Your neck (le cou)

 And your feet (Et les pattes)